Feature Essay

 Photography reminds me that not every good outcome can be pushed into happening.
 Some results depend on waiting well.

-Both practices reward doing only what the moment needs.
-That instinct for restraint matters to me in experiments, writing, and problem-solving too.
+Both practices reward restraint.
+That instinct matters to me in experiments, writing, and problem-solving just as much as it does in music or a frame.

 These practices do not sit outside my research life.
 They are part of how I reset attention, recover patience, and return to work more clearly.